Infinite-Nomic/Infinite-Nomic/round7/rules.md

 Infinite Nomic Round 7 Rules

+**NOTE: WE DO NOT USE GITHUB ANYMORE.
+UP-TO-DATE RULES CAN BE FOUND ON [OUR WIKI](https://infinitenomic.miraheze.org/wiki/Main_Page).
+ANYTHING STORED ON GITHUB FROM ROUND 7 AND UP MAY LACK RULES OR CONTAIN ERRORS.**

 # Rule 1: Information
 The game is a board game, played on a virtual board.
 A representation of the board shall be kept in a google sheets file, linked to in #game-rules.